SoftwareAG/webmethods-api-gateway-devops/README.md

    > Note : The jenkins pipline uses the jenkins.properties file that contains an variable 'api_project' to promote specific API alone to the next stage.
 In Azure this is acheived by an inline parameter 'apiProject'

    ## Variable substitutions
-   With CI/CD the very obvious usecase for an API developer is to make use of different values for configurations at different stages.
-We acheive this in SoftwareaAG webmethods API Gateway with the help of Aliases.Differnt Aliases for different stages can be created and during promotion of the APIs the respective respective stage specific alias values  are used and promoted.
-In our petstore sample we have use an routing Alias that can have different values for different stages.
+   With CI/CD, one of the common usecases is to make use of different values for configurations at different stages.
+In this example, we have used stage specific aliases to demonstrate the use of different configurations for different environments.
+Aliases can be configured for different stages with different values and during promotion of the APIs, the respective stage specific alias values are used and promoted.
+In our petstore sample, we have use an routing Alias that can have different backend API endpoint values for different stages.
+   Besides Aliases, admin configurations can be maintained independently of the API projects under the /configurations folder.
+One can export the admin configuration through the Export APIs (https://github.com/SoftwareAG/webmethods-api-gateway/blob/master/apigatewayservices/APIGatewayArchive.json) and maintain them under the /configurations folder specific to environments and use the Import APIs to import them back when a new instance of the environment is created.
+One can also use externalized configurations (http://techcommunity.softwareag.com/pwiki/-/wiki/Main/Starting%20API%20Gateway%20using%20externalized%20configurations) to inject different configurations for different environments.
+Currently, not all the admin configurations are available through externalized configurations though.